-How Texas Family Code 154.001 Affects Child Support
+How Does Texas Family Code 154.001 Affect Child Support?

 Texas laws pertaining to marriage, divorce, property rights, alimony, child support, and related matters are governed by the Texas Family Code.
 This article for parents who are divorced or in the process of getting divorced will serve as a brief guide to how your child support rights and obligations are affected by Texas Family Code § 154.001, which deals with when and why child support payments may be ordered by the state’s family courts.
 However, you should consult with the family law lawyers of Queenan Law if you have any questions about the Texas divorce process.